 If the request for an Incomplete is granted, the remaining work must be made up within five (5) full weeks of the end of the course for which the Incomplete was requested.
-If the work is not completed within the prescribed five (5) weeks, the Registrar will change the grade to an "F."
+If the work is not completed within the prescribed five (5) weeks, the Registrar will update the grade as reported by the instructor.